stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 Aside from outsourcing and industry restructures, there is no better way to drive consulting revenue than assisting clients on their journey to _adopt and evolve new technology_.
 That strategy fuelled the first phase of Accenture's market leading growth.

 Clients are increasingly time poor and unable to focus on getting real work done.
-They are consumed with a day to day culture of real-time messaging and 247 availability.
-Client's need help to successfully adopt and evolve new technology, and the consulting opportunities are perhaps broader than what you might think:
+Leaders at all levels seem consumed within cultures of real-time messaging and 247 availability.

+Therefore, client need help to successfully adopt and evolve new technology, they are willing to pay for it to de-risk implementations and the consulting opportunities are perhaps broader than what you might think:

 * x
 * x